-(2) Planned date of application

-Application will start from the fiscal year ending March 31, 2022.
-(3) Impact of the application of the standard and guidance

-The impact of the application of the standard and guidance The impact on the consolidated financial statements resulting from the application of the "Accounting Standard for Revenue Recognition," etc., is currently under evaluation.
+- (2) Planned date of application - Application will start from the fiscal year ending March 31, 2022. - (3) Impact of the application of the standard and guidance The impact on the consolidated financial statements resulting from the application of the "Accounting Standard for Revenue Recognition," etc., is currently under evaluation.